STROKE DISABILITY BENEFITS

 SYMPTOMS THAT YOU ARE HAVING A STROKE

-According to the Centers for Disease Control and Prevention (CDC) over a third of people who experience a TIA, or mini-stroke, have a major stroke within a year.
+According to the Centers for Disease Control and Prevention (CDC) over a third of people who experience a TIA, or ministroke, have a major stroke within a year.
 This occurs if they do not receive any treatment.
-Therefore, around 10–15% of people will have a major stroke within 3 months of experiencing a TIA.
-It is crucial, if you have a TIA to seek treatment.
-Mini-strokes have symptoms that are less noticeable than a stroke.
-But, if you believe you may have suffered a TIA, then talk to you doctor right away.
+Therefore, around 10 to 15% of people will have a major stroke within 3 months of experiencing a TIA.
+It is crucial to seek treatment if you have a TIA.
+If you think you have had a TIA, then talk to your doctor right away.

 The symptoms of a stroke or TIA can occur without any warning.
 Some of the main symptoms include:

-• trouble walking and a lack of coordination in the arms and legs
+- trouble walking and trouble moving your arms and legs

 Learning the acronym “FAST” is a good way to remember the symptoms of stroke.
 This can help a person seek prompt treatment.
 FAST stands for: